joey-carlson/sis-engine/docs/engineering_rules.md

 ## 01 – Documentation & Versioning Rules

 - Architecture, Requirements, and Implementation are **separate artifacts**.
-- The SPAR Engine Contract is authoritative for engine behavior.
+- The SiS Engine Contract is authoritative for engine behavior.
 - Any change to engine behavior requires:
   - A version bump
   - A changelog entry